 - Best for balance transfers: Navy Federal Credit Union Platinum Credit Card

 Here’s why: This card offers excellent travel perks — but the biggest perk may be that American Express will waive its hefty $695 annual fee for active-duty military members, according to an American Express representative as of April 2019.

 In fact, the Amex rep says American Express will waive the annual fee for any of its cards for qualifying active-duty military once they’re enrolled and approved for SCRA benefits, which makes this premium card a much less expensive option.

 The Platinum Card® from American Express offers many outstanding travel benefits, including …

 - Credit of up to $200 per calendar year for baggage fees and other expenses at one qualifying airline

 - $15 in Uber credits for U.S. rides every month (plus a bonus $20 in December)

 - Up to $100 credit every four years for Global Entry application fees — or every 4.5 years for TSA PreCheck application fees

 - No foreign transaction fees

-You’ll also earn five Membership Rewards points per $1 spent on eligible hotels booked through AmexTravel.com, and five points per $1 spent on flights booked directly with airlines or with American Express Travel on up to $500,000 spent per calendar year as of Jan.
-1, 2021, then one point per $1.
+You’ll also earn five Membership Rewards points per $1 spent on eligible hotels booked through AmexTravel.com, and five points per $1 spent on flights booked directly with airlines or with American Express Travel on up to $500,000 spent per calendar year, then one point per $1.

 Here’s why: The USAA® Cashback Rewards Plus American Express® Card helps military personnel stationed on a military base maximize their cash back benefits.